top of page

 GET TO KNOW ME

 Greetings!
 I'm Phung (pronounced "fung").
-I received my PhD in Sociology from UC Berkeley.
-I am currently a University of California Presidential Postdoctoral Fellow in Sociology at UC San Diego.
-Beginning July 2024, I will start as an Assistant Professor of Sociology at UC Santa Barbara.
+I am an Assistant Professor of Sociology at UC Santa Barbara.

 RESEARCH INTERESTS

-As a researcher, I am interested in understanding how individuals make choices within drastic moments of cultural, political, and economic constraints.
+I am interested in understanding how individuals make choices within drastic moments of cultural, political, and economic constraints.
 In other words, how individuals strategize within conditions that are not of their own choosing.
 My previous work on Vietnamese women during the Vietnam Revolution attests to this desire to understand the meanings and narratives crafted by the oft-forgotten women of war.
-Similarly, my current project explores Vietnamese outmigration from the countryside to uncover the interplay between economic and cultural transformation and individual’s mobility strategies, lived experiences, and subjectivities.
+My current book project explores Vietnamese outmigration from the countryside to uncover the interplay between economic and cultural transformation and individual’s mobility strategies, lived experiences, and subjectivities.

 CFC4FE20-86DC-48BF-B432-F51CE3B9F342.jpeg